mithra916/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 4.Explain:
 * Why you chose the entities and relationships.
 * How you modeled prerequisites or billing.
-# ER Diagram Submission - Oviya N
+# ER Diagram Submission - Loga Mithra R

 ## Scenario Chosen: University